Car detailing

 Yes, a dryer sheet can be used to remove bugs from the car.

-However, professionals do not recommend the use of dryer sheets as they are slightly abrasive and could potentially dull your car’s finish.
+However, as a professional car detailer, I do not recommend the use of dryer sheets as they are slightly abrasive and could potentially dull your car’s finish.

 Save up to $71